HEALTH CONCERNS

 June 3, 2021

 Your frustrated feelings are absolutely valid, and you’re not alone.
-It’s estimated that 50 million Americans live with chronic pain, according to the Centers for Disease Control and Prevention (CDC) .
-The best way to deal with chronic pain is to build a comprehensive pain management plan that addresses your pain from all angles.
+It’s estimated that 50 million Americans live with chronic pain, according to the CDC .
+The best way to deal with chronic pain?
+Building a comprehensive pain management plan that addresses your pain from all angles.

 What causes chronic pain?